Blaze Media: Former hosts and contributors

-Controversies

-Alexandria Ocasio-Cortez video

-In July 2018, CRTV published a satirical video that featured footage of then-Democratic candidate in New York's 14th congressional district midterm election, Alexandria Ocasio-Cortez, from a previous interview with PBS.
-The previous interview was edited to appear as if Ocasio-Cortez was giving nonsensical answers to questions read by CRTV commentator Allie Stuckey, a comedy routine more famously done by "Weird Al" Yankovic on his Al TV series.
-The video was accompanied by a caption reading "Allie *grills* congressional hopeful and progressive it girl 'Alexandria Ocasio-Cortez' on her socialist agenda and knowledge of government... or lack thereof."
-Following outcry from various media outlets, the outlet updated the caption to indicate that the video was satirical and included a link to the original PBS interview.

-Jon Miller's Bong Joon-ho Oscars tweet

-On February 9, 2020, White House Brief host Jon Miller posted a tweet in response to South Korean filmmaker Bong Joon-ho, director of Parasite, and his acceptance speech at the 92nd Academy Awards for Best Original Screenplay.
-Miller wrote: "A man named Bong Joon Ho wins #Oscar for best original screenplay over Once Upon a Time in Hollywood and 1917.
-Acceptance speech was: 'GREAT HONOR.
-THANK YOU.'
-Then he proceeds to give the rest of his speech in Korean.
-These people are the destruction of America."

-The tweet immediately caused controversy, with numerous Twitter users and celebrities accusing Miller of racism and xenophobia.
-Miller clarified on his show that his tweet was not directed at Koreans, but rather those "woke" people in Hollywood who ignored social conventions.

 Additional outlets

 Radio

-TheBlaze Radio Network was launched on September 5, 2012 and is available for free online via the company's website, iOS and Android apps, and the iHeartRadio app.
+TheBlaze Radio Network was launched on September 5, 2012, and is available for free online via the company's website, iOS and Android apps, and the iHeartRadio app.
 TheBlaze Radio Network is the only host airing conservative talk-show host Pat Gray.

 Website

 TheBlaze website launched on August 26, 2010.
 According to Beck, the site took two months to design.
 At launch, the site's chief editor was Scott Baker, with its associate editor-video producer Pam Key and with Jon Seidl and Meredith Jessup as reporters.
 Key is known for her blog, Naked Emperor News: Smoking Gun Video and Images.
 Baker is a former Pittsburgh, Pennsylvania, broadcast journalist who previously worked at The Huffington Post and Breitbart TV.
 Seidl, of the Manhattan Institute, previously worked at The American Spectator.
 Jessup previously worked at Townhall.
 Journalists joining TheBlaze later included S. E. Cupp and David Harsanyi.

 In January 2011, Betsy Morgan became president and Kraig Kitchin director of sales.
 Morgan had helmed The Huffington Post until 2009.
 Kitchin had formerly been the president of Premier Radio.

 In March 2011, the site was noted for its critique of James O'Keefe's NPR sting video.